curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 |**🔫/🎈**| instant loss \ +1 ammo |instant loss \ instant loss|instant loss \ nothing|
 |**🛡**| nothing \ +1 ammo| nothing \ instant loss | nothing \ nothing|

 Now looking at this table, we can see our suspicious confirmed.
 The 🚰 \🚰 strategy is a Nash Equilibrium, meaning that deviating from this strategy would only ever result in a worse outcome—no positive deviation.

-Hence, it's always optimal to 🚰 in the first move.
 With that, we successfully used game theory to explain why the most optimal first move in 007 is 🚰!

 ## Concluding Thoughts